Established rules and guidelines are crucial for any business, no matter your size or revenue.

 What is an operations manual?

-An operations manual is a virtual or paper-based system that thoroughly educates employees on how to perform their tasks at the workplace productively and safely.
+An operations manual is a virtual or paper-based system that educates employees on how to perform workplace tasks productively and safely.

 - Documented processes.

 - Company history and timeline.

 - Products and services offered.

 - Statements regarding position.